Before you begin

-Geospatial data can be either vector or raster based or a combination of both.
-After you import geospatial data into Acrobat, you can use the data in a variety of ways:
+Geospatial data can be vector or raster-based or a mix of both.
+After importing the data, you can use it in various ways:

 GeoTIFF files and JPEG 2000 files are raster images that you can import as new documents or as new layers to an existing document.
 Acrobat preserves the geospatial coordinates embedded in the file.
 These files retain their geospatial data when they are imported.
 If you import these files to existing documents, their coordinate system is converted to the coordinate system of the document.

-example, if a PDF contains a smaller map within a larger map, such as a city within a map of a state or country).
+When a document contains multiple maps (for example, if a PDF contains a smaller map within a larger map, such as a city within a map of a state or country).
 When you search for a location within the city, Acrobat finds it in both the larger map and the city map.

 When a document contains multiple pages of a map (for example, if page one is a map of a country and page two is a map of a state or city within the country).